Trump bans dealings with Chinese owners of TikTok, WeChat

-The twin executive orders issued Thursday — one for each app — add to growing U.S.-Chinese conflict over technology and security.
-They take effect in 45 days and could bar the popular apps from the Apple and Google app stores, effectively removing them from U.S. distribution.
+The twin executive orders Thursday — one for each app — add to growing U.S.-Chinese conflict over technology and security.
+They take effect in 45 days and could bar the apps from the Apple and Google app stores, effectively removing them from U.S. distribution.
+U.S. experts expressed skepticism about its legal authority.

-China’s foreign ministry expressed opposition but gave no indication whether Beijing might retaliate.
+China’s foreign ministry said it opposed the move but gave no indication whether Beijing might retaliate.

 Earlier, Trump threatened a deadline of Sept.
 15 to “close down” TikTok in the United States unless Microsoft Corp. or another company acquires it.

+Leading mobile security experts say TikTok is no more intrusive in its harvesting of user data and monitoring of user activity than U.S. apps owned by Facebook and Google.
+And the order doesn’t seem to ban Americans from using TikTok, which would be nearly impossible to enforce, said Kirsten Martin, a professor of technology ethics at the University of Notre Dame.

-Instead, officials point to the Communist Party’s ability to compel cooperation from Chinese companies.
-U.S. regulators cited similar security concerns last year when the Chinese owner of Grindr was ordered to sell the dating app.
+But U.S. officials point to the Communist Party’s ability to compel cooperation from Chinese companies.
+U.S. regulators cited similar security concerns last year when the Chinese owner of dating app Grindr was ordered to sell the dating app.

-In a statement, TikTok expressed shock at the order and complained it violates U.S. law.
-The company said it doesn’t store American user data in China and never has given it to Beijing or censored content at the government’s request.

-WeChat’s owner, Tencent, the most valuable Asian technology company, and Microsoft declined to comment.
+On Friday, shares of WeChat’s owner, Tencent Holding Ltd., declined 5% in trading in Hong Kong.
+Tencent, Asia’s most valuable tech company with a market capitalization of $650 million, makes most of its money from online games and entertainment in China.

+Tencent also owns stakes in major game companies such as Epic Games, publisher of Fortnite, a major video game hit, and Riot Games, which is behind League of Legends.
+It’s not clear if and how the order would affect those operations.

-On Wednesday, Secretary of State Mike Pompeo announced an expansion of the U.S. crackdown on Chinese technology to include barring Chinese apps from U.S. app stores, citing alleged security threats and calling out TikTok and WeChat by name.
+On Wednesday, Secretary of State Mike Pompeo foreshadowed the executive orders when he announced an expansion of the U.S. crackdown on Chinese technology to include barring Chinese apps from U.S. app stores, citing alleged security threats and calling out TikTok and WeChat by name.

+And China-backed hackers have been blamed for breaches of U.S. federal databases and the credit agency Equifax.

 The Chinese foreign ministry accused Washington of “political manipulation” and said the moves will hurt American companies and consumers.